yui-mhcp/base_dl_project/README.md

 └── utils/                  : utilities for data processing

 ```

-See [my data_processing repository](https://github.com/yui-mhcp/data_processing) for more information on the `utils` module and `data processing` features, as well as `loggers` and `unitest`.
+\* Check [my data_processing project](https://github.com/yui-mhcp/data_processing) for more information on these modules.

-All projects also contain a `README.md` file giving general information on the project's features / usage, some links (tutorials / projects) related to the topic and some `example_*.jpynb` notebooks for practical usage examples.
+\*\* Models convertion can either be from pytorch to tensorflow, either from tensorflow to pytorch or even tensorflow to tensorflow, if the order of weights differ.
+For this purpose, I have defined multiple functions allowing *partial transfer learning* or *name-based transfer learning*, which allows to transfer weights from layers with similar names.
+This is really useful for Transformers convertion from the `transformers` library as their implementations are not standardized and thus the models weights' order differ (which is not the case with my implementation).
+The name-based transfer is still an experimental feature so be careful (it is properly working for the implemented architectures).

-\* The *interfaces* are specific classes for text, audio and image-related models, providing many useful methods for data loading and processing.
+All projects also contain a `README.md` file giving general information on the project's features / usage, some links (tutorials / projects) related to the topic, and some `example_*.jpynb` notebooks for practical usage examples.

 ## Available features